Hastings United F.C.: Club identity

 The club's nickname is officially "the U's" despite many believing it to be "the Arrows", which was briefly the official nickname in the early 2000s following a deal with Arrow FM and reflected the story of King Harold taking an arrow to the eye in the Battle of Hastings.
 The traditional colours of Hastings United are claret and blue, though ahead of 2017–18 season an all white kit, with claret and blue trim was introduced before reverting to claret ahead of the 2019–20 season.

 The club's earliest known colours as Rock-a-Nore were blue and white, with the nickname the "Tanfrocks" or "the Rocks".
 When the club became Hastings & St Leonards their home kit was all white, with the nickname being the "Lilywhites" in reference to the kit or "the Stingers".
 By the 1930s the club colours were red and white, including a spell in red and white stripes and another spell spent playing in red, white and blue.
 After changing name to Hastings Town, the club reverted to all white home kits and their nickname become "the Town".
 Yellow and Blue kits were a common choice of away colours for Hastings Town, a trend which carried on after becoming Hastings United.
 Though in more recent years, the club have also used white away kits.

 The club's former club crest was a variation of the Hastings coat of arms, the club started using the coat of arms in the 1990s with a more simplified version.
 A silhouette of a player kicking a football surrounded by the letters "HTFC" had previously been used and before that silhouette of Fir trees on a red and black background, reflecting the club colours and home ground at the Firs.
-In 2020 the club's crest changed to one of a Lion symbolising the three on the coat of arms coming together to show the bond between the staff, the players and the supporters.
+In 2020 the club changed their crest to one of a poorly designed Lion, which they found on clip art, symbolising the three on the coat of arms coming together to show the bond between the staff, the players and the supporters.
 With the rebrand Hastings United went back to the traditional claret home strip.

+Supporters groups were disappointed with the move away from the more classic crest design and many refused to purchase new shirts until the club went back to the previous crest.